guettli/git-tips/README.md

 I like the vscode git [`autoFetch` setting](https://code.visualstudio.com/docs/sourcecontrol/overview#_remotes).
 This fetches the latest changes from the remote every N seconds.

+# Keep Github Action Workflows simple

+I prefer to keep Github Action Workflows simple.
+I like that Github does CI for me, but calling third pary Github Actions has the draw back, that I can not reproduce that on my local machine.

+There are tools like [act](https://github.com/nektos/act), but I often it did not work for me.

+Keep things simple by using a reliable Bash script in [Bash Strict Mode](https://github.com/guettli/bash-strict-mode).

+This works in Github CI and on my local Linux device.

 # Which line ignores a file?

 You have a file `foo/bar.baz` which gets somehow ignored by a line in a .gitignore.